mcandeia/dapr-docs/daprdocs/content/en/operations/extending/developing-grpc-components.md

 Great!

-Now, let's run the StateStore service by issuing `dotnet run`
+Now, let's run the StateStore service by issuing a `dotnet run`

 ```
 ➜  DaprMemStoreComponent dotnet run